triflicacid/triflic-script/docs/General.md

   One cannot use this syntax to define an empty max, as `{}` would create a set.
   - Else, **set**.
 - `'...'` is a character literal.
 Must be empty or contain one character.

+NB trailing/duplicate commas in function parameters/arguments, arrays, sets of maps are ignored.

 Character escaped may appear in string and character literals.
 Any character following `\` (backslash) is escaped:
 - `0` - null (`0x0`)